Neuroeconomics: Applications

 German neuroscientist Tania Singer spoke at the World Economic Forum in 2015 about her research in compassion training.
 While economics and neuroscience are largely spilt, her research is an example of how they can meld together.
 Her study revealed a preference change toward prosocial behavior after 3 months of compassion training.
 She also demonstrated a structural change in the grey matter of the brain indicating new neural connections had formed as a result of the mental training.
-She showed that if economists utilised predictors other than consumption, they could model and predict a more diverse range economic behaviors.
+She showed that if economists utilised predictors other than consumption, they could model and predict a more diverse range of economic behaviors.
 She also advocated that neuroeconomics could vastly improve policymaking as we can create contexts that predictably lead to positive behavioral outcomes such as prosocial behavior when caring emotions are primed.
 Her research demonstrates the impact neuroeconomics could have on our individual psyches, our societal norms and political landscapes at large.

 Neuromarketing is another applied example of a distinct discipline closely related to neuroeconomics.
 While broader neuroeconomics has more academic aims, since it studies the basic mechanisms of decision-making, neuromarketing is an applied sub-field which uses neuroimaging tools for market investigations.
 Insights derived from brain imaging technologies (fMRI) are typically used to analyse the brain's response to particular marketing stimuli.

 Another neuroscientist, Emily Falk contributed to the neuroeconomics and neuromarketing fields by researching how the brain reacts to marketing aimed at evoking behavioral change.
 Specifically, her paper on anti-smoking advertisements highlighted the disparity between what advertisements we believe will be convincing and what the brain responds to most positively.
 The advertisement the experts and trial audience agreed on as being the most effective anti-smoking campaign actually elicited very little behavioral change in smokers.
 Meanwhile, the campaign ranked least likely to be effective by the experts and audience, generated the strongest neural response in the medial prefrontal cortex and resulted in the largest number of people deciding to quit smoking.
 This revealed that often our brains may know better than us when it comes to what motivators lead to behavioral change.
 It also emphasises the importance of integrating neuroscience into mainstream and behavioral economics to generate more wholistic models and accurate predictions.
 This research could have impacts in promoting healthier diets, more exercise, or encouraging people to make behavioral changes that benefit the environment and reduce climate change.